The board culture makeover: a step-by-step guide to transformative change

 This kind of openness will be on full display when companies conduct business, as well as when they interact with and report to stakeholders.

-Educate then Integrate
+5. Educate then integrate

-It’s unfair to expect employees and suppliers, alike, to display the corporate culture of an organization if they’re unaware of its specificities.
+It’s unfair to expect employees and suppliers, alike, to display the culture of an organization if they’re unaware of its specificities.

 Boards need to teach these behaviors and establish firm expectations.
 Successfully doing so necessitates HR, internal audit, ethics, compliances, and risk function teams being empowered and equipped to integrate and continually assess culture productively.
 Furthermore, these departments should have a more distinct voice in the boardroom.